Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_organization_settings/_index.md

 date: 2021-08-12
 ---

-Select **Settings** from the Organization left navigation menu.The *Settings* view enables you to:
+Select **Settings** from the Organization left navigation menu.
+The *Settings* view enables you to:

+* Change the organization name or delete the organization.
-* Apply branding to the Amplify Platform navigation and selected views for the selected organization.
+* Apply your organization's logo to the Amplify Platform navigation.
-* Configure and manage entity providers for Amplify Platform authentication.
+* Configure and manage identity providers used to authenticate your organization's members.
 * Redact personal information and configure password policy rules to add to the default password requirements.
-* Change the organization name or delete the organization.